 6. Join a food tour or a cooking class

-So if you absolutely want to join a local food tour, make sure you book in advance!
-That way you can choose a tour that fits your schedule and interests.
-Here is one of the best-rated small-group street food tour with a local in Rome.
-Here you can find more highly-rated local food tours.
+TIP: If you absolutely want to join a local food tour, make sure you book in advance!
+That way you can choose a tour that best fits your itinerary and interests.
+On one of my previous trips, I couldn’t do the tour I wanted because it was fully booked.

-Because we missed the opportunity to join a tour, we organized our own Italian food tour in Rome, spread over different parts of the city, and over three days.
+On one of the trips to Rome – when we missed the opportunity to join a food tour – we organized our own Italian food tour in Rome, spread over different parts of the city, and over three days.
 Basically, every meal we had, we tried to turn it into something special….

 We visited two markets in Rome – Campo de Fiori market and the Trastevere market.
 There, we tried amazing fresh fruit, dairy products, and all kinds of local snacks.